 If you want to give a Kindle book as a gift but add a more personal touch, you can have Amazon send the email code to you.

 You can dress up your email by adding pictures or more text and then forwarding it to your gift recipient, or you can print it out and enclose it in a card for mailing.

 The rest of that process is the same as the first option.

-It’s not hard to give a Kindle book as a gift… it only looks complex because I showed so many screen shots from the perspectives of both the giver and the recipient!
+It’s not hard to give Kindle books as Christmas gifts … it only looks complex because I showed so many screen shots from the perspectives of both the giver and the recipient!
 The step-by-step instructions make it a very simple and quick process.

 By the way…

 A person could, of course, look up the price of the book on Amazon, but the price is not shown in the gift card or claim windows.
 If the recipient does not want the book, they can exchange it for an Amazon gift card of the same value (in which case they would learn the value of the gift).